4ms/tf-a-stm32mp25/readme.md

 Shortcuts:
 ----------
-- You can build the fip tool on macOS with `./buildfiptool.sh`
-- You can make the fip file with `./makefip.sh`.
-Be sure to change the path to your baremetal app
 - You can dd both the FSBL and the FIP with `./flashsd.sh`

 A complete, fresh build and flashing looks like this: